TomPace101/nanopore_diffusion/notes.md

 _TODO_ syncing/mirroring
 - holly and/or dlx (has to be rsync, unless we can build unison on the server)

+_TODO_ use mpirun for fenics calculations?
+(not for pre-and post-processing)

 _EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh,